Jahon214/weather-project/README.md

 # weather-project
-The project is give about weather.
+The project is give information about weather.